PlayQ/unity-uitest-tool/README.md

 }
 ```

-Let's create class that show [Flow Recorder](#flow-recorder) when and how it should display it.
-It should be inherited from `ShowHelperBase` class and implement `CreateGenerator()` method. `CreateGenerator` desribe what entered paramets has method, what default parametrs should be used and how to generate code.
+Let's create class that shows [Flow Recorder](#flow-recorder) when and how it should display it.
+It should be inherited from `ShowHelperBase` class and implement `CreateGenerator()` method. `CreateGenerator` desribe what entered paramets has method, what default parameters should be used and how to generate code.

-Also you can override `bool IsAvailable(GameObject go)` method.
-It will set, is assertation available for current `GameObject`.
+You can override `bool IsAvailable(GameObject go)` method.
+This class will set, is assertation available for current `GameObject`.
 As default it will return `true`, even if `GameObject` is `null`.
-You can override method `Camera GetCamera()` to use not main Camera to get game object by click on Flow Recorder not from main camera.

 ```c#
 private class CheckStarsCount : ShowHelperBase